Elections in Australia: Public funding

 Australia's first partial public election funding was introduced in 1981 by the then Premier of New South Wales Neville Wran.
 The Commonwealth Electoral Legislation Amendment Act 1983 brought forward by the Hawke government introduced public election funding and the requirement that all minor donations to parties be disclosed.
 Amendments to legislation were needed due to the changing nature of election campaigns in the late 1960s and 1970s.
 Opinion polling, widespread advertising and the rise of the hired campaign professionals meant campaigning had become far more expensive than in previous decades.

 Public funding is the preferred means to cover costs rather than corporate donations.
 However, the majority of the major parties funding is still sourced from private donors.
 If a candidate or party receives at least 4% of the primary vote at a federal election they are eligible for public funding.
 The amount of funding paid is calculated by multiplying the number of first preference votes received by the rate of payment at that time, which is indexed in line with the Consumer Price Index.
 It is possible for a candidate to receive more public funding than what was spent on campaigning as was the case in Pauline Hanson's 2004 attempt to win a seat in the Australian Senate.

 In Queensland, the threshold for public funding is 6% of the primary vote.
 The threshold in Victoria, Western Australia and the Australian Capital Territory is 4%.
 South Australia, Tasmania and the Northern Territory do not have public funding for parties and candidates at elections.

 Caretaker convention

 A series of conventions has evolved covering the conduct of the business of government by ministers, their departments of state, and the Public Service during the "caretaker period" of the election.
 This period begins after the announcement of the election date, when the Governor-General of Australia dissolves the federal parliament on advice from the Prime Minister.
 It ends after the election result is known and clear, when a newly elected government is sworn into office.

 Federal lower house primary, two-party and seat results

-A two-party system has existed in the Australian House of Representatives since the two non-Labor parties merged in 1909.
-The 1910 election was the first to elect a majority government, with the Australian Labor Party concurrently winning the first Senate majority.
-Prior to 1909 a three-party system existed in the chamber.
-A two-party-preferred vote (2PP) has been calculated since the 1919 change from first-past-the-post to preferential voting and subsequent introduction of the Coalition.
-ALP = Australian Labor Party, L+NP = grouping of Liberal/National/LNP/CLP Coalition parties (and predecessors), Oth = other parties and independents.